7 Classification Using k-Nearest Neighbors

 Finally, the effectiveness of kNN often hinges on proper data preprocessing.
 Feature selection, scaling, and outlier handling all play a significant role in ensuring that distance computations reflect meaningful structure in the data, topics we address in the next sections.

 Suppose three new patients arrive at the clinic, and we need to determine which drug is most suitable for them based on their age and sodium-to-potassium ratio.
-Patient 1 is a 40-year-old with a Na/K ratio of 30.5.
-Patient 2 is 28 years old with a Na/K ratio of 9.6.
-Patient 3 is 61 years old with a Na/K ratio of 10.5.
+Patient 1 is 40 years old with a Na/K ratio of 30.5.
+Patient 2 is 28 years old with a ratio of 9.6, and Patient 3 is 61 years old with a ratio of 10.5.
+These patients are shown as dark stars in Figure 7.2, with their three nearest neighbors highlighted in gray.

-For Patient 1, who is located deep within a cluster of red-circle points (Drug A), the classification is straightforward.
-All the nearest neighbors belong to Drug A, making it a confident and unambiguous decision.
+For new Patient 1, located deep within a cluster of green-circle points (Drug A), the classification is straightforward.
+All nearest neighbors belong to Drug A, making the prediction clear and confident.

-For Patient 2, the classification outcome depends on the value of k.
-When \(k = 1\), the nearest neighbor is a blue square, and the predicted class is Drug C. When \(k = 2\), there is a tie between Drug B and Drug C, and no majority class can be determined.
-When \(k = 3\), two of the three nearest neighbors are blue squares, so the prediction remains Drug C.
+For new Patient 2, the outcome depends on the chosen value of k, as shown in the left panel of Figure 7.3.
+When \(k = 1\), the nearest neighbor is a soft-blue square, so the predicted class is Drug C. With \(k = 2\), there is a tie between Drug B and Drug C, leaving no clear majority.
+At \(k = 3\), two of the three nearest neighbors are soft-blue squares, so the prediction remains Drug C. What happens if we increase k even further?
+The model begins to smooth the decision boundary, reducing noise sensitivity but potentially missing finer local details.

 7.4 How Does kNN Measure Similarity?